 - Pine Knob to Hwy A: 2.7 miles.
 Likely way too many logjams.

 - Hwy A to Grays Mill Road: 0.7 miles.
 Maybe one downed tree.
 Mostly a simple farm field paddle.

 - Grays Mill Road to University Farm Road: 3.4 miles.
 Maybe 2-3 downed trees and one set of rock outcrops.
 River gains significant volume in this stretch from tributaries.

-- Short Cut Road to Pigeon River Road(1st): 6.8 miles.
-Great section (reviewed Aug 2014).
+- Short Cut Road to Grant River Road: 5.5 miles.
+Great section with some attractive outcrops.

 - Hwy U to Camel Ridge Road: 6.0 miles.
 Good stretch with some nice rock outcrops.

 - Camel Ridge Road to Chaffie Hollow Road: 3.2 miles.
 Very scenic section with good current.
 Features a waterfall and some nice outcrops.
 Very popular with tubers.